Chipdelmal/MoNeT/DataAnalysis/AggregationAndClustering/README.md

 1. Run [errorMetric](./errorMetric.py) to compute the mean responses across experiments, along with the standard deviation and median (the stats metrics can be changed if needed).
 2. Run [errorVerification](./errorVerification.py) to export plots of the aggregation responses.
+3. Run [errorSummary](./errorSummary.py) to create the cumulative errors plot for every mean of the aggregation levels.